michaelphines/NoFavicons/README.md

 - Designed for OS X 10.9+
 - Designed for Google Chrome and Google Chrome Canary 50+
-- SIMBL plugin to This remove the favicons from the Bookmark Bar in Google Chrome on OS X
+- SIMBL plugin to remove the favicons from the Bookmark Bar in Google Chrome on OS X
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Note: